 The Mathematics Standard Year 11 course is a common course for all students studying the Mathematics Standard Syllabus.
-In Year 12, students selecting this course will study the Standard 1 course (Category B).
+In Year 12, students selecting this course will study the Standard 1 course.
+Mathematics standard 1 course has an optional examination at the end of the course.